jsonds/api-automation-restassured/README.md

 A simple log file is currently generated but can be enhanced to caputre details in the framework for ease of troubleshooting and information.
 The current log file can be found at
 - <PROJECT_HOME>/logs/automationScript.log

+### Adding Tests
+You can add new tests under the package com.automation.tests folder in the test package.
+Make sure to create a new branch from the main branch to obtain a stable version of the framework.